wizardamigos/organization/CONTENT/visionandvalues.markdown

 ## Inclusiveness
   * Wizard Amigos Institute connects all genders, backgrounds, experience levels & age in an open and safe learning environment with a playful atmosphere.
   * We support the [Berlin Code of Conduct](http://berlincodeofconduct.org/) and humble & friendly communication, so no one feels shy asking any questions.
-  * We welcome [donations](https://gratipay.com/pleaseDropUsAnEmailInstead) to support our Pay-what-you-can programme.
-Help us to maximize inclusion!
+  * Help us to maximize inclusion!
+[Donate](https://gratipay.com/pleaseDropUsAnEmailInstead) to support our Pay-what-you-can programme.

 ## Makers' "Do It Yourself" Spirit
   * Visible progress is the best motivation for continuous learning.
-  * We teach quick organized prototyping to empower local entrepreneurial thinking and a hands-on approach.
+  * We teach wizards quick organized prototyping to empower local entrepreneurial thinking and a hands-on approach.

 ## Open Culture of Collaboration
   * During learning sessions new wizards are encouraged to collaborate on their projects.
-  * Learners therefore use different state-of-the-art tools & methods for self-directed collaboration.
+  * They are introduced to different state-of-the-art tools & methods for self-directed collaboration.

 ## Open Source & Sharing
   * We create a knowledge sharing movement to spread the new literacy.
-  * New wizards share progress and questions with openly to inspire others and to get feedback from the community.
+  * New wizards share progress and questions openly to inspire others and to get feedback from their peers.
-  * All our learning materials are also available for free and we hope for open debate and contribution from our peers.
+  * All our learning materials are also available for free and we hope for an open debate and contributions from the  community.

 ## Open Organisation & Transparency
   * Our processes, finances and organization are completely transparent.